Sudhanshu-Ambastha/Tic-Tac-Toe-game/README.md

 ## Preview
 <picture><img src="TIkTakToe.gif" width="100%"></picture>

-## File
-TikTakToe.c: The source code for the game.

 ## How to Play
 1. Start the Game: Run the program.
 You will be prompted to enter your moves.